 Experts are in agreement about the vast benefits to health from omega 3 fatty acid supplements.
 Omega 3 fats have been shown to be helpful in boosting immune function, reversing heart disease, fighting aging related degenerative disease, helping improve fertility, improving mental health and promoting healthier skin.

-But when it comes to the debate of fish oil vs flax seed oil, there is more confusion and controversy that leaves observers worried about making the wrong choice.
 So let’s look at the essential difference between plant and animal sources of Omega 3 before addressing the fish oil vs flax seed oil question directly.

 Where can you get omega 3 fats?

 Omega 3 is plentiful in wild plants and wild game.
 Plant sources like flax seed oil and linseed oil, fatty wild fish like salmon, herring, mackerel and sardines and in lesser amounts in walnuts, hemp seeds, green leafy vegetables and soya oil are all rich omega 3 sources.